Landing Page Copywriting Tips That Boost Conversions

 What is landing page copywriting?

-Landing page copywriting is the craft of writing persuasive, conversion-focused text for a landing page — including the headline, subheading, body copy, social proof integration, and CTA.
-Its goal is to take a visitor who has arrived with some level of interest and guide them to a specific action: a form submission, a purchase, a booking, or a sign-up.
-Unlike general web copywriting or SEO content, landing page copy is evaluated purely on conversion rate — whether it produces the desired action from the visitors it receives.
+It's the craft of writing persuasive, conversion-focused text for a landing page: headline, subheading, body copy, social proof, and the CTA.
+The goal is taking a visitor with some interest and guiding them to one specific action, a form fill, a purchase, a booking.
+Unlike general web or SEO copy, it's judged purely on conversion rate.

 How do I write a high-converting landing page headline?